OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 `"--force-install-manifest"`: Force installs the `.vrmanifest` and adds the application to autostart.
 If you're having issues with autostart not working try running the program once with this set.
 The program will exit early when this flag is set.

 `"--force-remove-manifest"`: Force uninstalls the `.vrmanifest`.
 This should be done every time the application is uninstalled.
 On Windows it is automatically done by the uninstaller.
 The program will exit early when this flag is set.

+`"--reset-steamvr-settings"`: Resets the SteamVR settings we adjust to Steam's Default Values.

 ## INI File Options